 - The weekly rest period should not include any part of the daily rest period.

-- A break of 20 minutes if your daily working day is more than 6 hours long (or 30 minutes if you are aged 15-18 years and you work more than 4.5 hours at a stretch).
+- A break of 20 minutes if your daily working day is more than six hours long (or 30 minutes if you’re aged 15-18 years and you work more than 4.5 hours at a stretch).

-- If you are an Agency Temp then the Employer you are working for (not the Agency who employs you) is responsible for you receiving these minimum rest breaks.
+- If you’re an Agency Temp, the Employer you’re working for (not the Agency who employs you) is responsible for you receiving these minimum rest breaks.

-- The first 2 type of rest periods are generally unpaid.
+- The first two types of rest periods are generally unpaid.
 The 20 minute break may be paid or unpaid, depending on what it says in your contract of employment.
-For more information on rest breaks please see the Direct Gov website here.
+For more information on rest breaks please see the Direct Gov website.

 Certain ‘special case’ workers are exempt from these rest break provisions and can be legitimately asked to work through their rest-breaks if: